OpusCapita/react-crudeditor/README.md

                * Custom converter which overwrites default converter, if any.
                *
                * There is a default converter when Field Type is known to CRUID Editor and
-               * 1. Component is embedded React Component, or
+               * 1. component is embedded React Component, or
-               * 2. Component is FieldInputComponent and "type" with UI Type is specified.
+               * 2. component is FieldInputComponent and "type" with UI Type is specified.
                */
               ?converter: {